-Product Sample ID Total PCB Concentrations (μg/wipe) Sample Area (cm2) and material Dow 795 Silicone Caulk LGRC-PT-WP-007 6.0 100 (caulk and frame) DAP Acrylic Latex Caulk LGRC-PT-WP-008 1.1 100 (caulk and frame) PhenoSeal Vinyl Caulk LGRC-PT-WP-009 0.6 100 (caulk and frame) Dow 1-2-3 Silicone Seal LGRC-PT-WP-006 1.6 100 (seal only) Acrylic Latex Paint LGRC-PT-WP-005 4.3 100 (painted surface)
+Product Sample ID Total PCB Concentrations (μg/wipe) Sample Area (cm2) and material Dow 795 Silicone Caulk LGRC-PT-WP-007 6.0 100 (caulk and frame) DAP Acrylic Latex Caulk LGRC-PT-WP-008 1.1 100 (caulk and frame)

+Product Sample ID Total PCB Concentrations (μg/wipe) Sample Area (cm2) and material PhenoSeal Vinyl Caulk LGRC-PT-WP-009 0.6 100 (caulk and frame) Dow 1-2-3 Silicone Seal LGRC-PT-WP-006 1.6 100 (seal only) Acrylic Latex Paint LGRC-PT-WP-005 4.3 100 (painted surface)

 As indicated on the table above, analytical results indicate that the concentrations of PCBs ranged from 0.6 to $6.0 \, \mu g/100 \, cm^2$, which indicated that PCBs were present on the surfaces at four of the five wipe locations at concentrations > 1 $\mu g/wipe$.
 However, as noted above, the wipe samples for the caulk products tested were collected from both the surface of the sealant and the exposed portions of the window frames.
-There is a potential that the detection of PCBs were associated with PCBs on the adjacent metal window frame and/or the caulking had not cured effectively.
+There is a potential that the detection of PCBs were associated with PCBs on the adjacent metal window frame and/or the sealant had not cured effectively.
 For the silicone seal, analytical results indicated that PCBs were present at a concentration of $1.6 \, \mu g/100 cm^2$.
 However, given that migration of PCBs through the silicone stripping was not considered likely in this short duration, the results of the analysis (only one sample) were considered to be inconclusive.

 As described above, the evaluation of the different containment products focused on the effectiveness of the product in containing PCBs, the implementability of the product, and aesthetics and impacts to surrounding spaces.
-Observations made during the pilot test activities are presented on Table 3-3 following the text and summarized in Table 3-4 below.
+Observations made during the pilot test activities are presented on Table 3-3 and summarized in Table 3-4 below.

-Table 3-4: Results of the Pilot Test Activities - Encapsulation Product Evaluation aesthetic considerations.
-The vinyl caulk was eliminated due to significant shrinkage observed following curing of the product and other aesthetic considerations.
+Table 3-4: Results of the Pilot Test Activities - Encapsulation Product Evaluation